timm/misc/md/19summer/README.md

 - In secondary learning, the examples given to a neural network are used to train a rule-based learner and those learners could be said to “explain” the neural net [13].
 - In contrast set learning for instance-based reasoning, data is clustered and users are shown the difference between a few exemplars selected from each cluster [35].

-Such explanation facilities are post-processors to the original learn- ing method.
-An alternative simpler approach would be to use learn- ers that generate comprehensible models in the first place.
+Such explanation facilities are post-processors to the original learning method.
+An alternative simpler approach would be to use learners that generate comprehensible models in the first place.